georgeonalo/Run-Infra-as-Code-with-Jenkins/README.md

 Go to the aws console and create an IAM user that only has access to **Cloudformation** and **S3**, we are doing this for security purposes.
 When you create the user, an access key and secret key will be generated, copy both and paste it under the **AWS access key** and **AWS secrete key** field  respectively in the jenkins job.
 Uncheck **automatically delete stack**

-Click save
+Click **save**

 ![jenkins 15](https://user-images.githubusercontent.com/115881685/211038303-5c0fcbcc-49e4-4674-afac-259bc26a9941.JPG)
 ![16](https://user-images.githubusercontent.com/115881685/211041114-c7ed60cb-abc1-46ae-a9d7-71ee23146cd9.JPG)

-Now u=in the next page that opens click **Build now** so that we can manually trigger the build job, we will automate this task later.
+Now in the next page that opens click **Build now** so that we can manually trigger the build job, we will automate this task later.

 ![jenkins 16](https://user-images.githubusercontent.com/115881685/211039138-629d75c5-bf05-4bf4-8e05-8b0a9f08e8f2.JPG)

-Click **#1** beside the build job display in the bottom left hand corner of the page, click **console output** to see the system logs of the buid job.
+Click **#1** beside the build job display in the bottom left hand corner of the page, click **console output** to see the system logs of the build job.

 The system logs shows that Cloudformation stack is been created